Calicifer/Docker/README.md

  My Experience:
   I loved the challenge.
 I want to install stable diffusion.
 Play more with AI.
 I noticed that there is a massive gap in quality between models.
 This challenge had shown me that programming is not that hard and gave me confidence to apply in other senior programming positions.
-Start might be rough, but fundamentally coding and solving programming challenges isn't too difficult compared to my current job.
+Start might be rough, but fundamentally coding and solving programming challenges isn't too difficult compared to my current occupation.